Forklift Pedestrian Detection Systems for Safer Industrial Operations

 How long does installation take?

 Proxicam installations typically take about one hour.
 ZoneSafe installations usually take one to two hours depending on antenna placement.
 Most customers self-install, and turnkey installation or on-site training is available.
+Inviol installation time depends on the number of cameras and network configuration.

 What maintenance is required?

-What industries use these pedestrian detection systems?
+What industries use these safety solutions?

 These systems are used in warehousing, manufacturing, logistics, food and beverage, recycling, cold storage, ports, lumber yards, construction, and other mixed-traffic environments.
+Inviol is especially valuable in facilities with high traffic density, multiple vehicles, or a strong focus on EHS performance and safety analytics.

 Can Proxicam or ZoneSafe integrate with telematics or analytics tools?